Skip to main content

 The suspended state of the Scheduled Search lasts for four hours for non-daily searches (for example, searches recurring every 15 minutes, every 1 hour, etc.) and for up to an extra day for a daily search (two failed executions on two days and skips the third day).

-Once the suspension period is over, the Scheduled Search will resume normal operation after four hours (for non-daily scheduled searches) or on the fourth day for a daily Scheduled Search.
+Once the suspension period is over, the Scheduled Search will resume normal operation after four hours (for non-daily Scheduled Searches) or on the fourth day for a daily Scheduled Search.

 Permanent suspensions last forever.
 You need to create a new scheduled search.